KaiyuWei/PHP-api/readme.md

 - When a user logs in, a token is generated, stored in the `token` column of `users` table, and send to the client in response.
 This token can is used for authentication.
 Exception for "Register" and "Login" apis, All the other CRUD options need user authentication.
 - `role` column in `users` table is for authorization.
 Currently there are two roles for users: `admin` and `trainee`.

+Authentication handles these cases:
+1. Missing or Invalid Tokens: Ensure that authentication tokens are provided and are valid.
+2. Insufficient Permissions: Check that current user is an `admin`

 ### Database Optimization
 - On `stock` table, a composite index of `product_id`, `owner_id`, and `owner_type` is added.
 Since I store stock from all owners in one table, many queries can benefit from this index.
 You can imagine that many we have a log of needs for checking a specific owner's stock.
 This index makes it almost like we are using a single table only for a specific owner to use.
 - For benefiting from the index more, all queries using these fields for `WHERE` clauses should write in the same order of the index columns.
 The order of the columns are not random: the column with the most unique values goes to the first place.
 By doing this we can quickly cut out rows that are not needed in query tables.
 - **Cache** is also applied by `CacheHelper` class.
 The cache files are stored in `\storage\cache` folder.
 For now I only use the cache in the most complicated index query, cause it is apparently needed a lot and really complicated to be executed.
+- Use transactions when we need to run a group of related operations.
+They should either succeed or fail together, stick to the ACID principles.
+- Btw, all the queries are executed with parameter binding, so SQL injection attack can be prevented.

 ### Inventory level track
 Three apis `api/stock/supermarket/{id}`, `api/stock/outlet/{id}`, `api/stock/wholesaler/{id}` are provided to retrieve the inventory level of different types of stock owners.
 Thanks to the dynamic routing system I write, and the index mentioned above, these apis should have pretty good performance.